cobrex1/GBooster/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-A plugin to provide an easy way to implement Global Boosters for JobsReborn, McMMO and Minecraft!
+A plugin to provide an easy way to implement Global Boosters for JobsReborn, McMMO and Minecraft with MySQL support

 ### Built With